ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

 In addition to your local tech communities, think about finding organizations that are working with whatever demographic you're focusing on, like professional organizations, chamber of commerce-type organizations, and non-profits.

+You can find a partial list of local Clojure- and women-in-teach-related organizations [here](https://github.com/ClojureBridge/organizing/wiki/Local-Organizations).

 <a name="find_space"/>
 ## Find a space
 Not much you can do without a space, and the space you find will determine how many students you can have at your workshop.
 Here are a couple ideas for where to find spaces: